nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 Every Machine Learning problem starts with data.
 For any project most of the time large quantities of training data are required.
 Big data incorporates all kind of data, e.g. structured, unstructured, metadata and semi-structured data from email, social media, text streams, images, and machine sensors (IoT devices).

 Machine learning requires the right set of data that can be applied to a learning process.
 An organization does not have to have big data in order to use machine learning techniques; however, big data can help improve the accuracy of machine learning models.
-With big data, it is now possible to virtualise data so it can be stored in the most efficient and cost-effective manner whether on- premises or in the cloud.
+With big data, it is now possible to virtualize data so it can be stored in the most efficient and cost-effective manner whether on- premises or in the cloud.

 Within your machine learning project you will need to perform data mining.
 The goal of data mining is to explain and understand the data.
 Data mining is not intended to make predictions or back up hypotheses.